Parts and Materials Technician

 Students who successfully complete Semester 1 will qualify to challenge the AIT Training First Period Exam for Parts and Materials Technician.
 These students will also continue on to Semester 2 and upon successful completion of the second semester will qualify to challenge both the Parts and Materials Technician AIT Second Period Exams.
 In addition, students who successfully complete semesters 1 and 2 will be placed in a work practicum for a four-week period.

-Our 36-week program includes a work experience to give you practical experience along with the theory and hands-on training you will need to challenge the 1st- and 2nd-year apprenticeship exams, putting you well on your way to both Journeyman tickets.
+Our 36-week program includes a work experience to give you practical experience along with the theory and hands-on training.
+You will be able to challenge the 1st- and 2nd-year apprenticeship exams, putting you well on your way to both Journeyman tickets.

-Students who successfully complete the required credits are eligible to graduate from the course and receive a Certificate in Parts and Materials Technician.
+Students who successfully complete the required credits are eligible to receive a Certificate in Parts and Materials Technician.
+Once you have completed all program requirements, please apply to graduate.

 To register for technical apprenticeship training you must be indentured as an apprentice eligible for training.
-Typically, students would be employed full-time with a company and have signed a contract of apprenticeship with them and have that contract registered with AIT.
+Typically, students would be employed full-time with a company and have signed a contract of apprenticeship with them that is registered with AIT.

 Apprenticeship information can be accessed by visiting the AIT website at http://tradesecrets.alberta.ca.